Erebot/Plop/_sources/Coding_Standard.txt

-The use of ``private`` class methods and properties should be avoided |---| use ``protected`` instead, so that another class could extend your class and change the behaviour of a method if necessary (eg. for unit testing purposes).
+The use of ``private`` class methods and properties should be avoided |---| use ``protected`` instead, so that another class could extend your class and change the behaviour of a method if necessary (e.g. for unit testing purposes).

 Use an underscore prefix for ``protected`` and ``private`` methods and properties so as to make them easily identifiable.